This Week in Sportsball: Chip Kelly

 Additional reporting by Henry Houston, who dug up the information on Cristobal’s house and actually cares about football.

 Camilla Mortensen grew up in Florida where snakes and alligators partied in the backyard and frozen iguanas fell out of trees in the winter.
+Since Mario Cristobal grew up there too, he knows what he’s getting in to. #FloridaMan.